-A decision is any determination made by Molina or the delegated Medical Group/IPA or other delegated entity with respect to the following:
+A decision is any determination made by Passport or the delegated Medical Group/IPA or other delegated entity with respect to the following:

-- Determination to authorize, provide or pay for services (favorable determination); - Determination to delay, modify, or deny payment of request (adverse determination); - Discontinuation of a payment for a service; - Payment for temporarily out-of-the-area renal dialysis services; and, - Payment for Emergency Services, post stabilization care or urgently needed services.
+- Determination to authorize, provide or pay for services (favorable determination). - Determination to delay, modify, or deny payment of request (adverse determination). - Discontinuation of a payment for a service. - Payment for temporarily out-of-the-area renal dialysis services. - Payment for Emergency Services, post stabilization care or urgently needed services.

-Molina follows a hierarchy of medical necessity decision making with Federal and State regulations taking precedence.
-Molina covers all services and items required by State and Federal regulations.
+Passport follows a hierarchy of medical necessity decision making with Federal and State regulations taking precedence.
+Passport covers all services and items required by State and Federal regulations.

 Board certified licensed Providers from appropriate specialty areas are utilized to assist in making determinations of medical necessity, as appropriate.
-All utilization decisions are made in a timely manner to accommodate the clinical urgency of the situation, in accordance with Federal regulatory requirements and NCQA© standards.
+All utilization decisions are made in a timely manner to accommodate the clinical urgency of the situation, in accordance with Federal regulatory requirements and NCQA standards.

-Requests for authorization not meeting criteria are reviewed by a designated Molina Medical Director or other appropriate clinical professional.
-Only a licensed physician or pharmacist, doctoral level clinical psychologist or certified addiction medicine specialist as appropriate may determine to delay, modify or deny payment of services for a Member.
+Requests for authorization not meeting criteria are reviewed by a designated Passport Medical Director or other appropriate clinical professional.
+Only a licensed physician or pharmacist, doctoral level clinical psychologist or certified addiction medicine specialist as appropriate may determine to delay, modify or deny payment of services to a Member.

-Providers can contact Molina's Healthcare Services department at (855) 322-4081 to obtain Molina's UM Criteria.
+Providers can contact Passport's Healthcare Services department at (800) 578-0775 to obtain Passport's UM Criteria.

-Where applicable, Molina Corporate Policies can be found on the public website at www.MolinaClinicalPolicy.com.
-Please note that Molina follows state-specific criteria, if available, before applying Molina-specific criteria.
+Where applicable, Passport Corporate Policies can be found on the public website at www.MolinaClinicalPolicy.com.
+Please note that Passport follows state-specific criteria, if available, before applying Passport-specific criteria.